logoscreative/archetype/README.md

 I usually pair it with a litany of other plugins to add functionality as needed.
 One thing I love using with more savvy clients are these [Bootstrap shortcodes](https://github.com/logoscreative/bs-wp-shortcodes), which I've put into a plugin that I'm releasing now as well.

-I see Archetype helping folks in one or both of two ways: being a base for your child theme, or being a fork-able repo for your theme.
+I see Archetype helping folks in one or both of two ways: being a base for your child theme, or being a fork-able repo for your theme. **While this isn't a difficult theme to implement, it is certainly not plug-and-play.**

 ## Hooks ##